SkyRaider95/ENSC251-Final-Project/README.txt

 Jin:	For this part, I'm thinking we check through for any syntax errors first, then check for any other types of errors (Yes)

 Steven:	Added function that checks for syntax error on braces
-	Added non-verbose and verbose modes to project.cpp Added functions that calculate and gives statistics back to the user Functions appear to be working properly
+	Added non-verbose and verbose modes to project.cpp (Jin: I will turn them into advancedParserClasses) Added functions that calculate and gives statistics back to the user Functions appear to be working properly
 	Currently working on unmatched types
 Bonus:

 Misc:
+Jin:
 	I found the bug.
 It happens when test.cpp has "int a = 0".
-However, when I tried "int a = 1", it works. (unresolved) Also, if there is empty space, the program will fail.
+However, when I tried "int a = 1", it works. (unresolved) Also, if there is whitespace, the program will fail.